 Restaurant Blauw at the back of the Vondelpark is a place we all cycle by all the time, but it is recommended to go there and eat.
 The rice table is well known and popular for diners in a group.
 The classic Indonesian dishes are all the rage and the staff and service are second to none.
 You will not leave here hungry.
 There is also a Blauw in Utrecht if you are in that fine city too.

-Long Pura is a wonderful Indonesian restaurant on the Rozengracht where the staff actually wear traditional attire which creates a really authentic atmosphere.
+Long Pura is a wonderful Indonesian restaurant on the Rozengracht.
+The staff actually wear traditional attire which creates a really authentic atmosphere.
 The interior decor is also stunning.
 The main reason for coming to Long Pura is of course the food.
-There is a wide choice of traditional dishes being served up seven nights a week.
+There is a wide choice of traditional dishes available seven nights a week.
 The staff keep you informed about the heat or spice level of the dishes, so you get wheat suits you best.
 A great place to go as a couple or a group. they also do catering for large groups up to 130 people.
+See the Long Pura website for the latest menu.